 With the use of the virtual assistant “Siri,” you can carry out a number of tasks more comfortably.
 For instance, you will be able to quickly send the message, create reminders and have most other tasks performed by natural commands.

 Task and project management on the iPad is yet another feature that adds feather to its cap.
-With dozens of best project management apps specifically designed for iPad, dealing with your routine work is much easier.
+With dozens of the best project management apps specifically designed for iPad, dealing with your routine work is much easier.

 Meetings and Conferencing